Kernel Scaling for Manifold Learning and Classification: Setting the Scale Parameter

-In clustering problems, a partition is searched such that the Ncut is minimized \cite{dhillon2004kernel,ding2005equivalence}.
-We use this intuition for a more relaxed classification problem.
-We now define a generalized Ncut using the following matrix and the generalized Ncut as $GNcut(\myvec{C}_1,...,\myvec{C}_{N_C})\defeq\sum_{l=1}^{{N_C}}\widehat{P}^{(\epsilon)}(\myvec{C}_l,\bar{\myvec{C}_l})$.
-The idea is to remove the probability of ``staying'' at a specific node from the within class transition probability.
-Let We search for $\epsilon$ which maximizes $\rho_P$ such that
+The idea is to remove the probability of ``staying'' at a specific node from the within-class transition probability.
+Now let We search for $\epsilon$ which maximizes $\rho_P$, namely

-\begin{prop} By maximizing $\rho_P$, the sum of within class transition probability is maximized. \end{prop} \begin{proof} By the enforced stochastic model, the transition probability between point $x_i $ and point $x_j$ is equal to ${{p}({x}_i,x_j)}=P_{i,j}$, therefore\\ The last term represents the sum of within the class transition probability. \end{proof} The heuristic approach presented in Eq. \ref{eq:rhop} provides yet another criterion for setting a scale parameter which captures the geometry of the given classes.
+By the stochastic model, the implied probability of transition between point $\myvec{x}_i $ and point $\myvec{x}_j$ is equal to ${{p}(\myvec{x}_i,\myvec{x}_j)}=P_{i,j}$, therefore by maximizing $\rho_P$, the sum of within-class transition probabilities is maximized.
+Based on the definition of the diffusion distance (Eq.\ \ref{EqDist}), this implies that the within-class diffusion distance would be small, followed by a small Euclidean distance in the DM space.
+The heuristic approach entailed in Eq.\ (\ref{eq:rhop}) provides yet another criterion for setting a scale parameter which captures the geometry of the given classes.
+This approach does not require computing an eigendecomposition for each candidate $\epsilon$ value, thus, its computational complexity is of order of ${\cal{O}}(N^2)$. \\